 A two-step process will be used when it is expected that a family will not be selected from the waiting list for at least 60 days from the date of application.
-Under the two-step application process, the PHA initially will require families to provide only the information needed to make an initial assessment of the family's eligibility, and to determine the family's placement on the waiting list.
+Under the two-step application process, the HACW initially will require families to provide only the information needed to make an initial assessment of the family's eligibility, and to determine the family's placement on the waiting list.
 The family will be required to provide all of the information necessary to establish family eligibility and the amount of rent the family will pay when selected from the waiting list.

-Families may obtain application forms from the PHA's office during normal business hours.
-Families may request - by telephone or by mail - that an application form be sent to the family via first class mail.
-Families may, also, apply and submit applications on line.
+Families may obtain application forms from the HACW's office as instructed in the notice of wait list opening.
+Families may also request - by telephone or by mail - that an application form be sent to the family via first class mail.

-Completed applications must be returned to the PHA by mail, electronically, by fax, or submitted in person during normal business hours.
-Applications must be filled out completely in order to be accepted by the PHA for processing.
-If an application is incomplete, the PHA will notify the family of the additional information required.
+Completed applications must be returned to the HACW by mail, electronically, or submitted as instructed in the notice of wait list opening.
+Applications must be filled out completely in order to be accepted by the HACW for processing.
+If an application is incomplete, the HACW will notify the family of the additional information required.